 - Attending to clerical tasks, such as paying bills or managing business-related cloud accounts

 Don’t work right up until bedtime, though.
-To increase your chances of a restful night’s sleep, give yourself plenty of time to wind down.
+To increase your chances of a restful night’s sleep, give yourself a bit of time to wind down.

 4. Give Up Part of Your Weekend